 - Bake 8-10 minutes (I baked for 8 min).
 The cookies will look set at the edges but still be a little wet in the center.
 Don’t over bake!

 - Let them sit in the baking sheets for about 5 minutes and then transfer on a cooling wire rack.
+Meanwhile top each with semisweet chocolate chunks or chips.

 Prep time doesn’t include 30 min. chilling time.